-- maintain the historical and ceremonial traditions of the office of Mayor - promote the town as a place to live and visit - promote the town locally, nationally and internationally - promote, liaise and link with private and voluntary sector organisations - participate in and help initiate activities that enhance the economic, social, cultural and environmental well-being of the former borough and its residents - act as a host to official visitors to the town - attend civic and ceremonial functions and local community-based activities as the Mayor determines appropriate - represent the trust at ceremonial events - support chosen charities for the mayoral year - carry out all duties in a manner appropriate to the status and tradition of the office
+- maintain the historical and ceremonial traditions of the office of Mayor - promote the town as a place to live and visit - promote the town locally, nationally and internationally - act as host to official visitors to the town - attend civic and ceremonial functions and local community-based activities as the Charter Mayor determines appropriate - represent the Trustees at ceremonial events - Guest attendance at twinning events, as appropriate.
+(Twinning arrangements are exclusively the responsibility of the principal authority.) - carry out all duties in a manner appropriate to the status and tradition of the office

-In addition to the ceremonial role, the mayor has the following responsibilities:
+In addition to the ceremonial role, the Charter Mayor has the following responsibilities:

-- to uphold and promote the purposes of the Trust's Constitution - to preside over meetings of the Trust and ensure meetings follow the procedures set out in the Constitution - to be the conscience of the Trust
+- to uphold and promote the purposes of the Trustee's Standing Orders - to preside over meetings of the Trustee and ensure meetings follow the procedures set out in the Standing Orders - to be the conscience of the Trustees

-With permission from the event organiser the Deputy Mayor may also represent the Office of Mayor, if the Mayor is unavailable or already engaged.
-With permission from the event organiser, in the event of the Mayor or Deputy Mayor being unavailable the invitation to be passed on to a past Mayor provided that they are also a serving Trustee.
+With permission from the event organiser the Deputy Charter Mayor may also represent the Office of Charter Mayor, if the Charter Mayor is unavailable or already engaged.
+With permission from the event organiser, in the event of the Charter Mayor or Deputy Charter Mayor being unavailable the invitation to be passed on to a past Mayor provided that they are also a serving Trustee.

-Mayoral Protocol
+Charter Mayoral Protocol

-The Mayoral protocol is designed to help clarify the events and functions that the Charter Mayor and the Chairman of BCP Council will attend.
+The Charter Mayoral protocol is designed to help clarify the events and functions that the Charter Mayor and the Chairman of BCP Council will attend.

-The Chairman of BCP Council is the first citizen of Poole and shall have precedence in the town unless a member of the Royal Family, Lord Lieutenant or High Sheriff is present.
-However, the role of the Chairman of BCP Council is to prioritise and focus on promoting and enhancing strategic unitary-wide initiatives, hosting high profile business and political visitors, events of regional, national or international significance and activities that enhance the economic, social and environmental wellbeing of the area.
+The Chairman of BCP Council is the first citizen of Bournemouth and shall have precedence in the town unless a member of the Royal Family, Lord Lieutenant or High Sheriff is present.
+However, the role of the Chairman of BCP Council is to prioritise and focus on promoting and enhancing strategic unitary-wide initiatives, hosting high profile business and political visitors, events of regional, national or international significance and activities that enhance the economic, social and environmental well-being of the area.